• 1

 3. Publications, websites and blogs must not give undue publicity to a complaint until it has been resolved or adjudicated.
 However, the fact a complaint has been made can be reported.

-4. Editors are to publish the Council's complaints process in each issue of the publication.
-This should be by way of a brief at either the foot of a news briefs or on the editorial or letters page, on the contacts page for websites and blogs or on the imprint page for magazines.
+4. Editors are to publish the NZ Media Council's complaints process in each issue of the publication.
+This should be by way of a brief statement at either the foot of a news briefs or on the editorial or letters page, on the contacts page for websites and blogs or on the imprint page for magazines.

 Complaints